lynnfaraday/aresmush.com/_root/tutorials/code/index.md

 {{>quickstart_tutorial}}
 </div>

-## Creating a Plugin Tutorial
+## Creating a Plugin Tutorial (Traits)

 This tutorial will walk you through creating your very own plugin from start to finish.
+The example uses a very simple traits system, which is a good stepping stone to a larger skills system.

 * [Creating a Plugin Tutorial](/tutorials/code/create-plugin)